Jiu Jitsu Armbar: Everything You Need to Know

 The side control armbar has many variations, which will probably help you end a fight.
 So, what steps are needed to finish this arm joint lock from side control properly?

-In the following video, Lachlan Giles teaches the correct finishing of the far armbar from the BJJ side control.
-Have fun!
+In the following video, Lachlan Giles teaches how to finish the far armbar from the BJJ side control.

 Source: Absolute MMA St Kilda – Melbourne